bkw777/NODE_DATAPAC/software/RAMDSK/src/README.md

-The tiny 4-line BASIC bootstrap code with the hard-coded TOP & END values for the old binaries works on the new binaries also, because although the contents of the binaries changed to add the 4-bank support, the total file size and ORG address are kept the same as the old binaries.
+The tiny 4-line BASIC bootstrap code with the hard-coded TOP & END values for the old binaries works on the new binaries also, because although the contents of the binaries changed, the total file size and ORG address are kept the same as the old binaries.

-The BASIC code silkscreened on MiniNDP PCBs is still correct for these new binaries.
+The BOOT code silkscreened on MiniNDP PCBs is correct for both old and new binaries.
-For K85, use the code for 100 on the silkscreen.
+For K85, use the BOOT code for 100 with RAMK85.CO

 ## Legacy Reference Versions